 The Lupo Pro HD, like the other Dalbello Lupo and Panterra boots, uses a very simple external walk mechanism.
 It consists of a piece of plastic that wedges between the rear cuff and lower shoe / clog of the boot.
 Unlike the walk mechanisms on many overlap-style boots, the Lupo Pro HD’s walk mechanism only affects rearward range of motion as there’s no latch or attachment that restricts forward range of motion.

 Dalbello claims that the Lupo Pro HD offers 67° of range of motion (aka, “ROM”) with the tongue removed.
 The tongue is an important caveat, as the Lupo Pro HD offers very little forward ROM with the tongue installed.
-But the tongue on the Lupo Pro HD is very easy to remove.
+But the tongue on the Lupo Pro HD is very easy to remove (more on that below).

 Rather than a more traditional 4-buckle layout, the Lupo Pro HD has one upper cuff buckle, one lower buckle, and a cable-style buckle that goes over the ankle / instep.

-The Lupo Pro HD’s lower buckle is reversed in orientation in order to help prevent it from being flipped accidentally while hiking.
+The Lupo Pro HD’s lower buckle is reversed in orientation in order to help prevent it from being flipped accidentally while hiking, and it works pretty well in this regard.
 All of the Lupo Pro HD’s buckles are micro-adjustable, and have been easy to actuate while wearing bulky gloves.

 The Lupo Pro HD has a large 40 mm power strap that uses a cam-style closure.
 We’ve become fans of cam-style power straps on many other boots, so we’re glad to see this included on the Lupo Pro HD.